E-Graphs as a Persistent Compiler Abstraction: Case Study 1: Floating-Point Accuracy

-These local costs are then used to make a final greedy selection and replacement (\circled[fig:herbie]{8}).
-In order to have a fair comparison between Herbie's generated expression and our own, we convert the final optimized code back to FPCore.
-This allows us to evaluate both expressions together, using the same set of random samples to compute the average error.
+Finally, we are left with $\text{\#samples}\times{}\text{\#patches}$ result values, where each patch corresponds to a deviation from the original greedy selection in a single class.
+These local costs are then used to make a final greedy selection and replacement (\circled[fig:herbie flow]{5}).
+For a fair comparison between Herbie's generated expression and our own, we convert the final optimized code back to FPCore.
+This allows us to evaluate both expressions using the same set of random samples, computing accuracy as the average proportion of bits that match the ground-truth result across all samples.